robofoo/dyblog/source/_posts/2012-06-08-ruby-productivity-ping-range-of-urls.markdown

 By default the `ping` command will continue pinging a url until a user quits it.
-In order to ping one url and then move onto the next without any user intervention we need to specify the number of times to ping.
+In order to ping one url and then move onto the next without any user intervention we need to specify a set number of times to ping a url.
 For that just add the `-c` flag along with number of times to ping.
 In your terminal, running `ping -c2 vpn-1.test.com` will result in output like this: